Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Validation and Benchmarking

 \subsection{Benchmarking in Trajectory Optimization Setting}

-We created two sets of benchmarks with static and dynamic obstacles.
-For the former, we created 200 random scenarios and use two different noise models to perturb nominal dynamics.
-For the later, we had a single dynamic obstacle moving along a pre-defined trajectory and here again, we had two different noise models.
-The qualtiative trajectories in some of these scenarios are presented in the accompanying video.
-We use Alg.\ref{algo_1} to compute minimum $r_{MMD}^{emp}$ and $r_{CVaR}^{emp}$ trajectories in both static and dynamic obstacle benchmarks.
-Importantly, we ensured that the optimal trajectory obtained for each scenario in both the benchmarks had $r_{MMD}^{emp} =0$ and $r_{CVaR}^{emp}=0$.
-We then performed sampling around the optimal trajectory to compute the ground-truth collision-rate.
-To keep the analysis simple, this benchmarking did not enforce any risk cost associated with the lane violations.
+We created two benchmark sets with static and dynamic obstacles.
+For static obstacles, we generated 200 random scenarios and applied two noise models to perturb nominal dynamics.
+For dynamic obstacles, a single obstacle followed a predefined trajectory, again with two noise models.
+Qualitative trajectories from these scenarios are shown in the accompanying video.
+Using Alg.\ref{algo_1}, we computed minimum $r_{MMD}^{emp}$, $r_{MMD-D}^{emp}$ (see \eqref{empirical_emb_diagonal}), and $r_{CVaR}^{emp}$ trajectories for both benchmarks.
+Crucially, each optimal trajectory satisfied $r_{MMD}^{emp} = 0$, $r_{MMD-D}^{emp} = 0$, and $r_{CVaR}^{emp} = 0$.
+We then sampled around these optimal trajectories to compute the ground-truth collision rate.
+To simplify the analysis, this benchmarking did not impose any risk cost for lane violations.